 After seeing your performance at the Olympics, more and more people have become interested in climbing and enjoy it as a hobby or sport.
 Your achievements in that regard were quite immeasurable.

 “Thank you very much for saying that.
 Climbers are not really that big, and my body shape is basically the same as an average Japanese person, so maybe they watch me and think, ‘I can do it, too!’
 And if they’re out there with their small frames and competing on a global level, it gives you some hope that you could also try to be the best in the world.
 Climbing is a sport where you think for yourself, and the more ingenious you are, the better you get at it.
 This might be why it’s relatively easy for the Japanese to embrace this sport, since we tend to take things very seriously.”

 Now that you’re retired, how do you approach climbing?

 “These days my focus is on promoting climbing while organizing my own events and competitions.
 Since Climbing will be an official event at the Paris 2024 Olympic Games and the Los Angeles 2028 Olympic Games, I want to support Japanese athletes so that they can compete there, and above all, I want more and more people to know how fun climbing is.
 Thankfully, there are more climbing gyms in Japan today, going from less than 100 in 2000, when I first started climbing, to more than 600 today.
-Also, Minato City in Tokyo has announced that it will introduce climbing in all of its elementary and junior high schools.
+Also, Minato City in Tokyo has equipped all its municipal elementary schools and kindergartens with bouldering structures.
 It’s a real joy to have an environment where people can get to know and love climbing with ease as young as childhood.
 On the other hand, we also have to address the issue of training instructors so that they can properly convey this appeal.”